Harris County, Texas: Public Transportation and Transit Services

+Transportation Trends

+As of recent reports, the average one-way commute for a Harris County resident using an automobile is approximately 25 minutes, while those relying on public transportation face a commute of 44 minutes—a significant disparity that emphasizes the importance of continued investment in mass transit infrastructure.
+In fact, the county has seen a steady increase in the adoption of autonomous vehicles (AVs), which are expected to play a key role in future transportation patterns, offering safer and more efficient alternatives to traditional methods.
+As autonomous vehicles become more integrated into the county's transportation network, it will be essential to track safety, traffic, and incident data.
+A recent study on Texas autonomous vehicle crash analysis (2023-2024) found that Harris County accounts for 28% of all reported AV crashes in Texas, indicating the county’s prominence in AV testing and integration.

 Major highways

 Mass transit

 Many areas in Harris County are served by Metropolitan Transit Authority of Harris County, Texas (METRO), a public transportation agency headquartered in Downtown Houston.

 Some communities outside of METRO's service area, such as Baytown, Texas, and Channelview, Texas, are served by Harris County Transit.

 Intercity buses

 Greyhound Bus Lines operates various stations throughout Harris County.

 Airports

 Two commercial airports, George Bush Intercontinental Airport and William P. Hobby Airport, are located in Houston and in Harris County.
 The Houston Airport System defines Harris County as a part of Bush Intercontinental's service region.
 The city of Houston operates Ellington Field, a general aviation and military airport in Harris County.

 General aviation airports for fixed-wing aircraft outside of Houston include: